docker/docs/release-notes/docker-compose.md

 - Fixed the `depends_on` dependency recreation behavior.

-- Fixed bash completion for the build --memory command.
+- Fixed bash completion for the `docker-compose build --memory` command.

-- Fixed the misleading environmental variables warning that occurs when the `exec` command is performed.
+- Fixed the misleading environmental variables warning that occurs when the `docker-compose exec` command is performed.

 - Fixed the failure check in the `parallel_execute_watch function`.